Overview of Small Groups

 First, don't think of a small group ministry as something that has to be organized like a congregation gathered to hear a sermon.
 You will see that the suggestions offered here look upon a small group more as an informal gathering of fellow believers focusing on how God's Word is changing each life.

 If you haven't done so recently, you may want to review the Overview of Walk with the Word material to be reminded that the goal is not to become an encyclopedia of theology but to share how God is speaking to you through His Word.
 Small group Bible studies are really about sharing this with others who can then provide prayerful support and accountability in our walk with Christ.
 All you really need is a place to meet, a Bible, and a study guide from this site.
-A "Group Handout" is provided with most Bible studies which leaders can print and distribute to follow the basic outline of the study and use for later review.

 For those desiring to develop deeper skills as a small group leader the basic information is provided on how to apply the studies you've personally developed.
+We also highly recommend Intensive Care Ministries as an excellent resource for deverlop further skills in the Inductive approach.